Claire Harris (poet)

-Claire Harris (born 13 June 1937 in Port of Spain, Trinidad, died 5 February 2018) was a Canadian poet who lived in Calgary, Alberta.
+Claire Harris (13 June 1937 – 5 February 2018) was a Canadian poet.
+Harris was born Port of Spain, Trinidad and lived in Calgary, Alberta.
 Harris' numerous works explore themes such as mortality, the role and treatment of women of color in society, and the search for identity.
 Harris attended university in both Dublin and Jamaica, earning a Bachelor of Arts in English and a post-graduate diploma.
 She immigrated to Canada in 1966, working as a high school English teacher before publishing her first poetry book in 1984.
 After this, Harris published six books, as well as co-authoring two more and editing another.
 Her work has earned her numerous awards; her 1992 collection, Drawing Down a Daughter, was nominated for a Governor General's Award.
-In Calgary, Harris got involved working as a poetry editor for Dandelion Magazine from 1981-1989.
+In Calgary, Harris got involved working as a poetry editor for Dandelion Magazine from 1981 to 1989.
 She had also spread psychological struggles and issues with women experienced by women of Color and women in general.